 Why is the Image Alt Tag important for SEO?

-In a video from 2007, Matt Cutts explains that Google mainly focus on alt text when trying to understand what an image is about.
+In a video from 2007, Matt Cutts explains that Google mainly focuses on alt text when trying to understand what an image is about.
 Google also said that:

 providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.

 “very useful for Google” and that it “is enough to help Google know what’s going on in an image”.Matt Cutts

 Therefore, when used properly, the alt tag text helps search engines to collect more information about your web page’s main topic and keywords.
 You can see it as an opportunity to increase the relevancy of the webpage for its targeted keywords.

-Now, when you know why alt tags are important for SEO, here’s an advice on how to write a good image alt text:
+Now, when you know why alt tags are important for SEO, here’s a piece of advice on how to write a good image alt text:

 - Keywords: The alt attribute should describe what the image is about and should include the main keyword phrase of the page.
-If your targeted keyword doesn’t really match the picture, you may consider to use another image, which is more adapted to the main topic (and keyword phrase) of the web page.
+If your targeted keyword doesn’t really match the picture, you may consider using another image, which is more adapted to the main topic (and keyword phrase) of the web page.

-- Length: I suggest to limit it to 10 – 15 words, because if the alt text is too long, it won’t look good to users who have disabled images.
+- Length: I suggest limiting it to 10 – 15 words because if the alt text is too long, it won’t look good to users who have disabled images.

 - You also have the choice between writing an entire sentence or just a descriptive, keyword-rich text.

 I consider it a mistake, because, if you don’t use image alt

-- You’ve missed to provide search engines with information about your image;
+- You’ve missed providing search engines with information about your image;

 - You’ve missed a keyword opportunity;